-2001 as is evident from the statement made by the then Railway Minister Mr Nitish Kumar (see subsequent paragraphs).
+The RMC (2001:1) identified several causes of the IR financial performance decline.
+These, among others, included the loss of market share in the profitable freight business, lack of flexibility in pricing, and the high cost of internally sourced products and services together with investments in un-remunerative projects.
+The RMC noted that lack of accountability was the prime source of the IR's problems which were compounded by the rising employee cost and poor staff productivity (staff costs account for nearly half of the total operating costs of the IR).
+Malik (2005:2) identified 'political profligacy' as one of the major impediments for the poor financial state of the IR.
+Thus, the key reason for the IR's financial performance decline was politicization of the decision-making processes that emphasized taking populist action over hard business decisions.
+This philosophy had to undergo change in order to make the IR a truly business oriented corporate organization.
+The philosophical change began in 2001 as is evident from the statement made by the then Railway Minister Mr Nitish Kumar (see subsequent paragraphs).
 The change in philosophy appears to have shown impressive results in the years that followed.
 There was a rise in dividend payments, substantial jump in annual growth rate of freight cargo transportation and a fall in the operating ratio (the ratio of total working expenses to total gross receipts).
-Several financial and operating financial performance indicators of the IR are compared in Table 2 (see appendix).
+Several financial and operating financial performance indicators of the IR are compared in Table 2.
 The operating ratio which hit a maximum of 98.3 in the financial year ending March 2001, was brought down in subsequent years to 78.7 by 2007.
 Similarly the ratio of net revenue to capital which declined to 2.5 (2001) rose to 19.6 (2007).
 The annual average growth rate of freight cargo transportation jumped to 7.67 percent (2007) as against 1.4 percent (2001).
 The surplus rose from Rs 763 crores in 2001 to Rs 10,628 crores in 2007.
-Similarly, the dividend payment (which had to be partially suspended in 2001 and 2002) rose to Rs 3,579 crores in 2007.
+Similarly, the dividend payment (which had to be partially suspended in 2001) rose to Rs 3,579 crores in 2007.

 These facts demonstrate that the IR has turned the corner and improved its financial performance in the last five years.
-How could the IR achieve such a spectacular turnaround in such a short period of time is a question of interest and the following sections explain the various strategies adopted by the IR and the beneficial environmental factors that helped it in this turnaround.
+How could the IR achieve such a spectacular turnaround in such a short period of time is a question of interest and the following paragraphs explain the various strategies adopted by the IR.
 But before that happens, we review the literature on public sector turnaround within which the financial performance of the IR has been analyzed.